NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 9.md

 He answered, "The man who is called Jesus made clay, and anointed my eyes, and said to me, **'Go to Siloam and wash'**; so I went away and washed, and I received sight."

 ###### 12
 They said to him, "Where is He?"
-He *said, "I do not know."Controversy over the Man
+He *said, "I do not know."

+### Controversy over the Man

 ###### 13
 They *brought to the Pharisees the man who was formerly blind.